abdulkhadar7/CoreWebAppSolution/README.md

 # 💫 About Me:
-I'm Currently Working as Senio Software Engineer at GDIS.
-I'm looking for colloborate on projects  tht will elevste my knowledge.<br>Currenlty I'm learning AI and ML.
+I'm Currently Working as Senior Software Engineer at GDIS.
+I'm looking for colloborate on projects  that will elevate my knowledge.<br>Currenlty I'm learning AI and ML.

 ## 🌐 Socials: